 NABARD 2017 Selection Procedure:

-NABARD Bank exam will be held in three (03) phases and you should qualify for every phase.
+NABARD Exam Pattern is of three (03) phases and you should qualify for every phase.

 Phase I (Preliminary Examination):

-The phase I Exam is common to both Assistant Managers in Grade ‘A’ and Managers in Grade ‘B’.
+The phase I of NABARD Exam Pattern is common to both Assistant Managers in Grade ‘A’ and Managers in Grade ‘B’.

 In this phase of the exam, you should answer the questions in an online process.